SalwaAlnazly/FirstRepo/README.md

        - @param userList {object} Object with key value pairs of users
        - @param username {string}
        - @return userList {Object} Object with key value pairs of Users

+Phase 2
+ - create a very simple login screen where the user can enter their name and press a submit button to enter the chat room